stevexyz/uLLM_Z80/README.md

 - `MAYBE` - genuine uncertainty
 - `AM I?` - reflecting the question back

-This isn't a limitation - it's a different mode of interaction.
-Terse responses force you to infer meaning from context or ask probing direct yes/no questions to see if it understands or not (e.g. 'are you a bot', 'are you human', 'am i human' displays logically consistent memorized answers)
+This isn't necessarily a limitation - it's a different mode of interaction.
+The terse responses force you to infer meaning from context or ask probing direct yes/no questions to see if it understands or not (e.g. 'are you a bot', 'are you human', 'am i human' displays logically consistent memorized answers)

 ### What It's Good At